GET IN TOUCH

 Step 1: Issuance of the Levy

-Step 2: Service to the Bank and Taxpayer
+Step 2: Service to the Bank

-Step 3: Account Freeze and Holding Period
+Step 3: Account Freeze and Fund Hold

 Step 4: Review, Verification, and Exemption Claims

-Step 5: Transfer of Funds and Release
+Step 5: Remittance and Release

 Exemptions and Protected Funds Under North Carolina Law

-Certain funds in a taxpayer’s bank account may be exempt from seizure during a North Carolina bank levy.
+Certain funds in a taxpayer's bank account may be exempt from seizure during a North Carolina bank levy.
 These protections prevent financial hardship and ensure individuals retain access to the income necessary for daily living.
+State and federal law outline categories of protected funds and specify how taxpayers can claim exemptions to safeguard qualifying deposits.
+Taxpayers should verify the classification of each payment type before submitting an exemption request, as not all income sources carry the same protections.

-• Federal Payments: Certain federal disbursements, including veterans’ benefits, federal employee pensions, and railroad retirement income, may be protected.
+Federal Payments — Certain federal disbursements, including veterans' benefits, federal employee pensions, and railroad retirement income, may be protected.
 Taxpayers should confirm the classification of each payment type before submitting an exemption request.

-• Public Assistance Benefits: State and federal assistance programs, including Temporary Assistance for Needy Families (TANF), are protected from forced collection.
+Public Assistance Benefits — State and federal assistance programs, including Temporary Assistance for Needy Families (TANF), are protected from forced collection.
 These payments are intended to sustain basic household needs and cannot be redirected toward tax liabilities.

 Claiming an Exemption

-• Include supporting evidence such as bank statements, benefit award letters, or payment receipts verifying the source of funds.
+Submit a written exemption claim to NCDOR within the earliest opportunity after receiving notice of the levy.
+Include supporting evidence such as bank statements, benefit award letters, or payment receipts verifying the source of funds.
+Respond promptly to ensure that protected income remains accessible and is not mistakenly applied toward tax debt.

 Knowing which funds are shielded from levy actions allows taxpayers to secure vital income sources before enforcement occurs.
 By identifying eligible exemptions and preparing thorough documentation, individuals can minimize disruptions to their financial obligations and maintain essential living resources.